restatedev/examples/README.md

 git push origin v0.9.1
 ```

-This triggers a workflow that [creates a draft release](https://github.com/restatedev/examples/releases) on Github, which you need to approve to finalize it.
+This triggers a workflow that [creates a draft release](https://github.com/restatedev/examples/releases) on GitHub, which you need to approve to finalize it.

 Please update the version tag referenced on the [Tour of Restate](https://github.com/restatedev/documentation/blob/main/docs/tour.mdx) documentation page.